nicholascross/Resolve/README.md

 A swift package to support dependency resolution with property wrapper support for ease of use.

-__This is an experimental project it most likely will not be maintained in the future, feel free to use/reference it in your own implementation__  👍
+__This is an experimental project it might not be maintained in the future, feel free to use/reference it in your own implementation__  👍

 ## Examples